mkmik/rainycloud/windows/README.txt

-Partitions are described in the 'ranges.txt' file.
+Partitions are described in the 'huge-ranges.txt' file.
 Each line defines a partition.
 A single partition can be passed as parameter:

     java -jar rainycloud_2.8.1-assembly-1.0.jar  -e "100 1000"

 or you can put one or more partitions in a file and run them sequentially:

-    java -jar rainycloud_2.8.1-assembly-1.0.jar  -r ranges.txt
+    java -jar rainycloud_2.8.1-assembly-1.0.jar  -r huge-ranges.txt

 The output file defaults to hspec.csv.gz, but can be overridden with: